kubeedge/kubeedge/docs/proposals/EdgeSite.md

 With the integration, the following can be enabled

 1. Full control of Kubernetes cluster at edge
-2. Light weight control plane and agent
+2. Lightweight control plane and agent
 3. Edge worker node autonomy in case of network disconnection/reconnection
 4. All benefits of edge computing including latency, data locality, etc.